 Carrollton TX Dentist Shares the Importance of Oral Cancer Screenings

-It’s important for all people to have oral cancer screenings at their bi-annual dental appointments.
+It’s important for all people to have oral cancer screenings at their bi-annual dental appointments with our Carrollton TX dentist.
 This easy screening could be lifesaving considering that one American will die each hour from oral cancer.
 A common misconception is that to have oral cancer, you must be a smoker, but about 25% of cases occur in people that have not smoked.

 If oral cancer is caught early, it is highly curable and the prognosis is good.
-That’s why you want an exam from your dentist in addition to your regularly-scheduled cleaning.
-Your dentist uses the newest innovations to identify the presence of precancerous abnormalities in the mouth and throat.
+That’s why you want an exam from Dr. Pfaffenberger in addition to your regularly-scheduled cleaning.
+We use the newest innovations to identify the presence of precancerous abnormalities in the mouth and throat.